stream-protocol/streampay-wc-payment-gateway/README.txt

 Web3 Payment Plugin for WordPress websites using Solana blockchain: A completely free, open source, permissionless, censorship-resistant, decentralized WordPress/WooCommerce payment gateway extension plugin using the power of the Solana blockchain.

 == Description ==
-Allows for Stream Pay Payment Gateway on WooCommerce Stores.
+Allows for StreamPay Payment Gateway on WooCommerce Stores.
 Currently supports STRM, USDC on Solana and Phantom wallet.
 More coming soon.

 Adds a connect Phantom wallet button to the checkout page, after connecting wallet, users may pay in SOL, STRM and USDC tokens on Solana after clicking StreamPay button.